Back to Dark-mode Guide

 Measurable Engagement Improvements

-Bounce rate reduction: Decreases of 4-8% as users find the interface more comfortable than a hasty retreat
+Bounce rate reduction: Decreases of 4-8%

 User Preference Data

-User research consistently shows strong preference patterns that would make any feature feel appreciated:
+User research consistently shows strong preference patterns:

 Reducing the "White Screen Problem" in User Experience